Olaf0257/Olaf0257/README.md

 <h1 align="center">👋 Welcome to my profile. 👋</h1>
 <h3 align="center">With over 7 years of rich development experience on projects ranging from small size applications through complex enterprise solutions.</h3>
-  <p>Attention to details, adherence to strict technical standards, thorough and detail-oriented project management from my side will guarantee you having the result that serves you best.
+  <p>Attention to details, adherence to strict technical standards, thorough and detail-oriented project management from my side will guarantee you having the result that serves you best.<br>
-If you need to create a new web service without worrying about future scalability, time, costs, maintenance, DoS, performance, Feel free to reach me out.
+If you need to create a new web service without worrying about future scalability, time, costs, maintenance, DoS, performance, Feel free to reach me out.<br>
 I will do my best to create a “Best Quality” result for my customers.
 Let's go with me towards SUCCESS!!!</p>